jackyzha0/quartz/content/Projects/Obsidian/quartz-comments.md

 	- Requires setting up an SMTP server.
 Ugh...
 	- Yet another service on my poor cloud VM.
 And this isn't even one I can selfhost.
 - Style the comment box to align with the styles on the site.
-	- On that note, I need to just style the site in general.
-It's pretty basic atm.